-Thankfully, this isn’t the case with the Uuni 3.
+Thankfully, this isn’t the case with the Ooni 3.

 Because the oven uses wood pellets as its fuel souce, it’s extremely energy efficient.

-Wood pellets are very energy efficient, and because the Uuni is smaller than traditional pizza ovens, it takes far longer to burn through it.
+Wood pellets are very energy efficient, and because the Ooni is smaller than traditional pizza ovens, it takes far longer to burn through it.

 Not only that, but wood pellets are relatively cheap.